africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Artificial intelligence not as smart as a five year old.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/artificial-intelligence-not-as-smart-as-a-five-year-old/","title":"Artificial intelligence not as smart as a five year old","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/artificial-intelligence-not-as-smart-as-a-five-year-old/","title":"Artificial intelligence not as smart as a five year old"}
 ---